rundeck/rundeck/docs/en/manpages/man1/rd-acl.md

 to allow any disallowed actions.

-The tool works in one of two *COMMAND* modes:
+The tool works in these *COMMAND* modes:

 `test`
 :   test one or more aclpolicy files to determine if an action would be allowed.

+`list`
+:   list all access tests for a user or group for one or more aclpolicy files.

 `create`
 :   generate the correct ACL policy YAML definition for a specific action, or to allow a previously rejected